NAVadi21/Arrays-DSA/README.md

 # Arrays-DSA
-This repo contains Array problems (Java DSA)
+This repo contains Array problems (Java DSA).
 Feel free to use this code.